-If your baby was born prematurely before 37 weeks of pregnancy, then she might take a little longer time before she can do the same things other babies can do.
-Premature babies are given dual dates namely, a chronological age which is the birth date of the baby and Corrected age which means the baby’s actual due date.
-So you need to measure your baby’s development from her corrected age and not her chronological date.
+If your baby was born prematurely before 37 weeks of pregnancy, then he might take a little longer time before he can do the same things other babies can do.
+Premature babies are given dual dates namely, a chronological age which is the birth date of the baby and corrected age which means the baby’s actual due date.
+So you need to measure your baby’s development from her corrected age and not his chronological date.

 When to Consult a Doctor

-Consult a doctor if you encounter any kind of unusual behavioural changes like crying uncontrollably, high fever, lack of interest in playing and not active like before.
-She might experience diarrhoea owing to the changes in the diet; it is better to consult a doctor in such cases.
-These signs might or might not be related to teething or something which is perfectly normal, but it is better to have a proper discussion with the doctor.
+Consult a doctor if you encounter any kind of unusual behavioural changes like crying uncontrollably, high fever, lack of interest in playing, etc., in your baby.
+He may experience diarrhoea owing to the changes in his diet; it is better to consult a doctor in such cases.
+These signs may or may not be related to teething or something which is perfectly normal, but it is better to have a proper discussion with the doctor.

-This is the best time to develop a strong bonding with your little princess.
+This is the best time to develop a strong bonding with your little one.
 So just enjoy the special moments with your family.
 Capture these precious moments which will serve as a treasure in the years to come.
-Happy parenting!!
+Happy parenting!